Vigneshpalan/Attendancetracker/README.md

 - **Attendance Reports:** Atracker generates comprehensive attendance reports based on the attendance data provided by the user.
 The reports offer insights into attendance percentages for each subject and overall attendance performance.

-## Installation

-To use Atracker, you can download and install the Android APK file provided in the releases section of this repository.
-Ensure that your Android device allows installation from unknown sources before installing the app.

 ## Usage